kotlinguistics/IPA-Transcribers/README.md

 differences in the spelling system caused my text-only approach to miss words that were *spelled differently, but pronounced the same*.

-So I created this software to allow direct, equivalent comparisons between languages -- regardless of orthography or spelling system used.
+So I created this software to allow more direct, accurate comparisons between languages -- regardless of orthography or spelling system used.

 I'm sure, however, that this software can be put to other uses.